.png?sfvrsn=3b2bf7e6_1)

 All times listed are Central Time, unless otherwise noted

 AIPLA will be offering in-depth skills workshops at the Spring Meeting.
+Please be sure your experience aligns with the workshop's requirements and targeted audience.
 The workshops offer a chance to learn and engage with instructors in a smaller setting.
-The workshops will be limited to 30 people, run at the the same time as tracks, and attendees will be required to review any materials the instructor has listed as prerequisites.
+The workshops will be limited to 20 people unless noted otherwise, run at the same time as tracks, and attendees will be required to review any materials the instructor has listed as prerequisites.
 CLE will not be offered, and separate registration is required.
 Additional details will be provided following general Spring Meeting registration.
+If you have already registered for the 2025 Spring Meeting and are interested in attending the workshops, please click here to register.

 Tuesday, May 13, 10:15 AM - 12:00 PM